davidwyly/rxn/bench/ab/experiments/2026-05-01-psr7-end-to-end.md

 # PSR-7/15 end-to-end on a Rxn-shaped pipeline

 **Date:** 2026-05-01
-**Decision:** **PSR-7 measurably not slower; observed 3–7% faster across both A→B and B→A orderings.** The non-overlapping-range result from the first run was partly bench artifact (a Latin-square outlier pattern that hits whichever framework runs first), but the underlying medians still favour PSR-7 in both orderings.
-The mechanism for the small advantage is not identified; sample size (N=10 total across two orderings) is short of what a "PSR-7 is faster" headline would need.
-The defensible claim is **PSR-7 end-to-end has no measurable cost penalty on these workloads, despite doing strictly more work per request.** Held on the experiment branch `experiment/psr-7-refactor` for the user's merge decision.
+**Decision:** **PSR-7 wins by 9-14%, two cells clearing the project's standard A/B verdict bar (≥5% Δ + non-overlapping ranges).** The first verdict was inflated by harness noise; the second downgraded after a reverse-order control.
+The third re-runs on the **median-window rps** metric introduced by the companion harness fix (`2026-05-01-bench-compare-harness-fix.md`), which is robust to the brief stalls that were spuriously punishing whichever framework ran first.
+On the cleaner metric the gap is bigger, not smaller, and the ranges tighten enough to fire the verdict on the binder-driven POST routes.
+PSR-7 end-to-end wins on these workloads.
+Mechanism still unidentified.
+Held on the experiment branch `experiment/psr-7-refactor` for the user's merge decision.

 ## Hypothesis